PhilLockett/Balancer/README.md

 **USE AT OWN RISK.**

 ## Overview
-This utility reads a text file containing a list of track lengths and titles and splits them across multiple 'sides' based on the options provided.
+This utility reads a text file containing a list of 'track' lengths and titles and splits them across multiple 'sides' based on the options provided.

-A more generic description could be that it reads a list of values with labels (tracks) and balances these values across multiple boxes (sides).
-Use the `-p` option to display the values as integers.
+Although the original intention for `Balancer` was for arranging a compilation of 'tracks' across multiple'sides', it can be used more generically.
+The required input is a simple list of values and labels.
+The value does not have to be a representation of time, it can be just an integer.
+Similarly the output values can also be integers.
+`Balancer` can be used to distribute a number of values (with associated labels) evenly over a number of boxes (sides/containers etc.).

 To use `Balancer` you will need a C++ compiler and `make` utility installed.